sainik73/movie-ratings-spring-boot-microservices/README.md

 movie-info-service: This microservice deals the movie info like movie name, title, summary.

 movie-ratings-service: This microservice deals with user ratings for movies rated by the user

+Version
+- v1.0: This is build on spring Greenwich Release and uses Eureka discovery server to lookup services.